Calliari/terminalConfig/zsh/README.md

 $ cd
 ```

-If there is a file called '.bash_profile' this configuration can be copied from this repo from the 'bash_profile' file using coping and pasteing.

-OR

-This can be done by cloning the repo wit the command bellow on the user home directory;

-!!!THESE STEPS WILL REPLACE THE ORIGINAL '.bash_profile' FILE FROM YOUR MACHINE!!!

 ```
 $ git clone https://github.com/Calliari/terminalConfig.git
 ```

-Now there is a folder called '' in the user home directory, move and rename the file the file with these steps:
+Now there is a folder called 'terminalConfig' in the user home directory, move and rename the file the file with these steps:

-CHANGE DIRECTORY INTO '' REPO AFTER CLONED FROM GitHub
+CHANGE DIRECTORY INTO 'terminalConfig' REPO AFTER CLONED FROM GitHub
 ```
 $ cd terminalConfig
 ```